jacquev6/bottlenecks/README.md

 <!-- Copyright 2022 Vincent Jacques -->

-'bottlenecks' is an attempt to demonstrate the different performance bottlenecks that can appear in computer programs.
+*bottlenecks* is an attempt to demonstrate the different performance bottlenecks that can appear in computer programs.

 It's currently limited to programs running only on a CPU.
 GPUs may be added later.